micllynn/pychecksum/README.md

 # Introduction

-pychecksum contains a set of tracking and checksum calculation tools to verify the data integrity of folders that are being synchronized from local hard drives to a server.
+pychecksum contains a set of efficient tracking and checksum calculation tools to verify the data integrity of folders that are being synchronized from local hard drives to a server.

-Folders are tracked and verified in an object-oriented framework, and if checksum calculations don't match, the new subfolders can be automatically deleted for subsequent resynchronization
+Folders are tracked and verified in an object-oriented framework, and if checksum calculations don't match, the new subfolders can be automatically deleted for subsequent resynchronization.

+More granular tools are also included for computing checksums on individual files or folders without direct comparison.

 # Installation
 ```python3